The Data Protection Act came into force in 2018 and intends to:

 Data protection applies to both controllers and processers of data.

-A controller of data determines the purposes and means of processing personal data and has legal requirements under the new regulations e.g. to maintain records of personal data and processing activities.
+A controller of data determines the purposes and means of processing personal data and has legal requirements under the regulations e.g. to maintain records of personal data and processing activities.

 A processor of data is responsible for processing personal data on behalf of a controller and ensure processors comply with data protection requirements.

 Data protection includes an accountability principle i.e. businesses must demonstrate compliance that includes any data processing supply chain the business might have.
-As a result data protection is a matter for the entire organisation – not just for procurement.
+As a result, data protection is a matter for the entire organisation – not just for procurement.

 Data protection sets out seven key principles for your approach to processing personal data: